rspeer/langcodes/README.md

     invalid
   - A language tag with two extlangs, like 'sgn-ase-bfi', is invalid

-- Updated dependencies so they are compatible with Python 3.10.
+- Updated dependencies so they are compatible with Python 3.10, including switching back from `marisa-trie-m` to `marisa-trie` in `language_data`.

 - In bugfix release 3.2.1, corrected cases where the parser accepted ill-formed language tags:

-  - Tags with non-ASCII characters should be rejected
+  - All subtags must be made of between 1 and 8 alphanumeric ASCII characters
   - Tags with two extension 'singletons' in a row (`en-a-b-ccc`) should be rejected
-  - Singletons must be letters: `und-?-foo` should be rejected
-  - Private use subtags have to be between 1 and 8 characters

 ## Version 3.1 (February 2021)